The Snow Molds

 - Continue to mow the grass until growth ceases to prevent a tall canopy.

 - Reduce compaction of snow by snowmobiles, skis, and animals.

 - Prevent the formation of large snowdrifts by proper placement of snow fences, wind barriers, or similar structures.

 - Promote rapid drying and warming in the spring by snow removal and improving drainage.

 - Promote new growth in the spring with light fertilization.

 - Reseed affected areas if regrowth does not occur.

-- Maintain a low soil pH and high levels of potassium to discourage Microdochium patch.
+- Maintain a soil pH of 6.5 to 6.9 and high levels of potassium to discourage Microdochium patch.

 Preventive fungicide applications should be made in late fall.
 Systemic (penetrant) fungicides which are absorbed and move within the plant should be applied before leaf growth ceases completely.
 Apply fungicides in sufficient volume of water to obtain thorough coverage (2-3 gal/1000 sq ft).
 A single application can give winter long control if the right fungicides are chosen and there are many to choose from.
 Combinations of a contact (protectant) fungicide and systemic are highly recommended.